Mountain and Parks changes

 Thunderstorms can produce torrential rain, dramatically increasing the risk of flash flooding, especially in narrow creeks and canyons.
 Lightning is a significant hazard, especially to individuals on exposed areas.
 Seek shelter (but not under trees) when thunderstorms are in your area.

 Yes it does.
 Weather hazards are provided in addition to severe weather watches and warnings.
-Due to increased risks in mountainous terrain, the threshold for MetService issuing a weather hazard is often lower than official MetService Severe Weather Watches and Warnings thresholds.
+Due to increased risks in mountainous terrain, the threshold for MetService issuing a weather hazard are often lower than official MetService Severe Weather Watches and Warnings thresholds.
 Weather hazards also cover a greater volume of the impacts of the weather, including wind chill.

 Severe Weather information will always be displayed above weather hazards.